-N ECONOMIC DIVIDE BETWEEN urban and rural America has been deepening for the last three and a half decades.
+The COVID-19 pandemic has exacerbated the economic divide between urban and rural America that has been widening for the last three and a half decades.
 Numerous social, demographic, health, and economic trends paint a picture of widespread community distress across wide swaths of the country.
 These trends are especially intense in Kentucky, since about 41 percent of Kentucky's population live in somewhat or mostly rural counties, compared to about 14 percent nationally.
-And while chasms deepen between geographic areas, the wider community remains tethered together-which ensures that distress in one area is felt in another.
+And while chasms deepen between geographic areas, the wider community remains knitted together-which ensures that distress in one area is felt in another.